andycroll/andycroll.com/_posts/2021/2021-03-22-be-specific-when-defining-routes.md

   credit: "Denys Nevozhai"
 ---

-Many controllers don't need the full set of restful routes.
-We often have a resource that can only be created and deleted or where there's only a show action.
+Many controllers don't need the full set of restful routes to be generated.
+We might have models in our codebase that aren't user-deletable or are simple enough not need a full `#show` view.

+In those cases you don't need to generate the routes or actions.

-## Instead of ...
+## Instead of:

 ...generating all the routes.